USEPA/WNTR/documentation/model_io.rst

 To use Esri Shapefiles in WNTR, several formatting requirements are enforced:

-* Geospatial data containing Junction, Tank, Reservoir, Pipe, Pump, and Valve data are stored in separate Shapefile directories.
+* Geospatial data containing junction, tank, reservoir, pipe, pump, and valve data are stored in separate Shapefile directories.

 * Shapefiles truncate field names to 10 characters, while WaterNetworkModel